thunderbird/appointment/test/e2e/README.md

     - Click on the `View workflow run` link in the email - or -
     - Go into the Github repo, and
         - Choose `Actions` at the top
-        - Depending on what platform is failing, on the list of Actions on the left side choose `nightly-tests-desktop` or `nightly-tests-mobile`
+        - On the list of Actions on the left side choose `nightly-tests-desktop`
         - In the corresponding list of completed nightly test action jobs, click on the failing one
     - Then click on the failed E2E test step to open the console view
     - In the console view, expand the E2E tests job and read the test failure details